SolalDR/spritesheet/readme.md

 ## Docs

 #### `--input`
-The input parameter describle the way images set will be inported.
+The input parameter describle the way images will be inported.

 #### `--output`
-The input parameter describle in which directory the spritesheet will be generated
+The output parameter describle in which directory the spritesheet will be generated.

 #### `--name`
 The name of the spritesheet `{name}.json`

 #### `--width`, `--w`
-Represent the width(px) of the output spritesheet.
-If `width` is undefined, `width` will be equal to `2048px`<br>
+Represent the width (in pixels) of the output spritesheet.
+If `width` is undefined, `width` will calculated automatically<br>
 Notice: A power of two is recommanded

 #### `--height`, `--h`
 Represent the height(px) of the output spritesheet.
 If `height` is undefined, `height` will be equal to the `width` value<br>
 Notice: A power of two is recommanded
-#### --multiple (TODO)
-If present, this attribute allows multiples spritesheets to be created if there is no space left.
-A typical example is when a chunk width is forced and all item cannots fit inside the spritesheet, instead of trigger an error, it will create a second spritesheet.

 #### `--chunk.width`, `--c.w`
 Each image passed as an input in the CLI create a single chunk.
 A chunk is defined by the following properties: `width`, `height`, `x`, `y`